-Liquidity risk is the risk that the Company will not be able to meet its financial obligations as they become due.
+Liquidity Risk is the risk that the Company will not be able to meet its financial obligations as they become due.
 The Company requires funds to finance its business development activities.
 In addition, the Company, from time to time, needs to raise equity financing to carry out its exploration programs.
 There is no assurance that financing will be available or, if available, that such financings will be on reasonable terms.

-8 CAPITAL MANAGEMENT
+8. CAPITAL MANAGEMENT

-The Company manages its capital structure, which is substantially represented by its cash resources and share capital, and makes adjustments to it, based on the funds available to the Company, in order to support acquisition and exploration of mineral properties.
+The Company manages its capital structure and makes adjustments to it, based on the funds available to the Company, in order to support acquisition and exploration of mineral properties.
 The Board of Directors does not establish quantitative return on capital criteria for management, but rather relies on the expertise of the Company's management to sustain future development of the business.
-The properties in which the Company has interests are in the exploration stage; as such the Company is dependent on external financing to fund its activities.
+The properties in which the Company currently has interests are in the exploration stage; as such the Company is dependent on external financing to fund its activities.
 In order to carry out the planned exploration and pay for administrative costs, the Company will spend its existing working capital and raise additional amounts as needed.
 The Company will continue to assess new properties and seek to acquire interests in additional properties if it feels there is sufficient geologic or economic potential and if it has adequate financial resources to do so.
 Management reviews its capital management approach on an ongoing basis and believes that this approach, given the relative size of the Company, is reasonable.
-There were no changes in the Company's approach to capital management during the period ended October 31, 2009.
+There were no changes in the Company's approach to capital management during the period ended July 31, 2010.
 The Company is not subject to externally imposed capital requirements.